cfengine/documentation/reference/promise-types/files.markdown

                     off
 ```

-**Synopsis**: If true this causes the sub-bundle to inherit the private
+**Description**: If true this causes the sub-bundle to inherit the private
 classes of its parent

 **Example**: